Skip to main content

 • Death benefits – After a fatal work accident, surviving family members can receive financial help to cover funeral and burial expenses plus wage loss benefits for a period of time.

-Sluka Law Is Here to Help Highway Workers in Vermont With Workers’ Compensation Claims
+Sluka Law Is Here to Help Highway Workers in Vermont With Workers’ Comp Claims

 If you are a flagger, traffic controller, maintenance worker, engineer, or other highway worker injured on the job in Vermont, Sluka Law is here to help make sure you get the benefits you need and deserve from workers’ compensation.
 Call us at 802-457-1000 for help with your claim.